 Sweet and savory salads are a great way to dress up the dinner table.
 Gone are the days of lettuce-only salads.
 Adding fruits and nuts to your mixed greens is a great way to pump up the flavor and add some holiday color.
-Here are a few ideas to get you started: Sweet Cranberry & Pear Tossed Salad, Fruit & Almond Salad, Sunshine Citrus Salad?
+Why not try our Sweet Cranberry & Pear Tossed Salad or Sunshine Citrus Salad?

-Storing Christmas salads
+Storing Christmas Salads

 Salads are best served chilled.
 Consider chilling your salad plates and forks in the refrigerator before serving the salad course.